 Our friendly and capable staff at Bluegrass Orthopaedics, in conjunction with a full range of imaging services at all of our locations, are assembled to provide expedited diagnosis of any orthopaedic conditions.
 Imaging services include MRI, X-Ray, Ultrasound, and a Dexascan (Bone Densitometer).
 The MRI scanners provide the highest quality resolution and comprehensive diagnostic study and has many clinical applications.
-The scan generates a three-dimensional image that shows muscle, tendon, nerve, bone, fat, skin, blood vessel, and all organ and tissues in the body.

 You may eat normally and go about your daily routine.
 Continue to take any medication prescribed by your doctor unless otherwise directed.
 Depending on the scan you are having you may be asked to put on paper shorts and/or scrub top and asked to remove dentures.
 If you are able to wear comfortable clothing without buckles or zippers, you will hopefully not be asked to change.
 This would include wearing a sports bra for female patients with upper body scans if possible.

 If your job requires you to work in an area where there are fine metal shavings or metal dust particles in the air, you will need to go home and shower and put clean clothing on before coming for the scan.
 The magnet will pull these particles out of your hair or off your clothing and it will damage the magnet.

 Because of the potential harmful effects associated with metallic objects in a magnetic field, you should check with the MRI technologist if you have had any surgeries or any of the following.
 Please check with the MRI technologist prior to arriving for the scan because with some of these you are not able to have a MRI.

 - Foreign Metal Objects In the Eye

 - Neuro-Stimulator (Tens Unit)

 - Surgical Staples

 - Shrapnel or Bullet Wounds